Last updated: 12 November 2024

 Disclaimer seems to be the ‘catch-all’ phrase used these days to cover any number of legal notices, contracts or agreements.

-We are often asked to write a customized ‘Disclaimer’ when in fact the client really wants Website Terms & Conditions or a Limitation of Liability clause.
-But ‘Disclaimer’ sounds legalese and that’s the term they go with when asking for help.
+We are often asked to write a customized ‘Disclaimer’ when, in fact, the client really wants Website Terms & Conditions or a Limitation of Liability clause.
+But ‘Disclaimer’ sounds legalese, and that’s the term they use when asking for help.

 So this is a great time to help clarify what a Disclaimer is, when to use it and why you may need one.